 “Well, we made the most of that gig,” I pronounce.

-Felix enjoys our company and isn’t concerned about the status of a sleazy bar in North Miami.
+Felix enjoys our company and is not concerned about the status of a sleazy bar in North Miami.
 He explains that he lives with a ‘sugar daddy’ in the Grove, who is financing “Out & Proud.”
-He asks if we’ll hang out at the store, as we are sure to bring in the right kind of customers.
-He’ll even pay us for performing (music only) on the sidewalk in front.
+He asks if we will hang out at the store, as we are sure to bring in the right kind of customers.
+He will even pay us for performing (music only) on the sidewalk in front.
 We negotiate an agreement to each be paid 5% of the store’s receipts when we perform there.
 Jace is becoming a good negotiator.
 I appreciate that he sees music as a career and wants to learn how it works for his future.
-I’m having too much fun to be serious about it.
+I am having too much fun to be serious about it.
 We do a couple of a Capella songs for Felix, including the Chordettes’ Lollypop song

 and Little Anthony’s ‘Tears on my Pillow,’